-Effective first quarter 2020, the Company's results are being reported in our Consolidated Financial Statements in the following five primary operating segments - private passenger auto insurance, non-standard auto insurance, home and farm insurance, crop insurance, and commercial insurance.
+Effective in the first quarter of 2020, the Company's results are being reported in our Consolidated Financial Statements in the following five primary operating segments - private passenger auto insurance, non-standard auto insurance, home and farm insurance, crop insurance, and commercial insurance.
 A sixth "all other" segment captures all other insurance business, including our assumed reinsurance lines of business.